Oden icebreaker Review and Specifications

 Oden is a Swedish icebreaking vessel owned by Sweden and operated by Sjofartsverket (Swedish Maritime Administration).
 The ship is homeported in Lulea Sweden.
 The list of Swedish icebreakers includes Ale (1973), Frej (1975), Oden (1982) and Ymer (1977).

 - The ship's operator is a Swedish Government agency providing services to the country's transportation sector.
-The agency's main services are pilotage, maintenance of all the Sweden's shipping lanes (including icebreaking and keeping them safe for navigation), also maintenance of lighthouses, maritime search and rescue.
+The agency's main services are pilotage, maintenance of all the Sweden's shipping lanes (including icebreaking and keeping them safe for navigation), also maintenance of lighthouses, maritime search, and rescue.
 Most of the agency's budget is financed through fees from commercial ships - cargo and passenger (ferry and cruise vessels).

 - On Polar cruises (Antarctic and Arctic scientific expeditions) the ship is chartered by the Swedish Polar Research Secretariat (Government agency under Sweden's Ministry of Education and Research).

 The icebreaker Oden was originally built to maintain ice-free cargo shipping passage through Gulf of Bothnia (Baltic Sea's northernmost arm, located between Finland and Sweden).
-Later, the ship was modified to also serve as scientific research vessel.
-It is operated in packed-ice conditions routinely and independently (without the need of additional icebreaking support).
+Later, the ship was modified to also serve as a scientific research vessel.
+It is operated in packed-ice conditions routinely and independently (without the need for additional icebreaking support).

 This icebreaker is named after the god of wisdom Odin - the Norse mythology's father of all gods.
 God Odin was also associated with knowledge, prophecy, magic.
 Seeking for knowledge, he travels the realms of gods and men, caring with him Gungnir (the never missing spear) and Draupnir (the ring of magic).
 Odin and his brothers Ve and Vili together slew the primeval monster Ymir (the father of the giants).
-After that they created the first couple of humans (Ask and Embla) out of wood.
+After that, they created the first couple of humans (Ask and Embla) out of wood.
 The name Odin (Odinn) in Old Norse means “furious”.
 From its Proto-Germanic Wodanaz version (the old Anglo-Saxon’s Woden/Wodan) originates the name for the 4th day of the week – Wednesday (starting from Sunday).
 The icebreaker's namesake is the Viking River Cruises boat Viking Odin (launched 2012).

 Arctic and Antarctica cruise expeditions (itineraries)

 Oden's scientific cruise itineraries are in both Polar regions - the European Arctic and Antarctica.
-In 1991, Oden became the world's first diesel icebreaker to reach North Pole.
-On this Arctic cruise expedition Oden was accompanied by the German icebreaker RV Polarstern (launched 1982).
+In 1991, Oden became the world's first diesel icebreaker to reach the North Pole.
+On this Arctic cruise expedition, Oden was accompanied by the German icebreaker RV Polarstern (launched 1982).
 Since then, Oden has participated in several Arctic and Antarctic scientific cruise expeditions.

-- European Arctic cruise itineraries usually include Laptev Sea (between Siberia, Taimyr Peninsula, Severnaya Zemlya and New Siberian Islands), East Siberian Sea (between Siberia, New Siberian Islands and Chukotka Peninsula) and Chukchi Sea (between Wrangel Island and Point Barrow Alaska).
+- European Arctic cruise itineraries usually include Laptev Sea (between Siberia, Taimyr Peninsula, Severnaya Zemlya, and New Siberian Islands), East Siberian Sea (between Siberia, New Siberian Islands, and Chukotka Peninsula) and Chukchi Sea (between Wrangel Island and Point Barrow Alaska).

 - The ship has also participated in numerous Canadian Arctic cruise expeditions.
 During the last one (in 2016) Oden assisted the Canadian Coast Guard icebreaker ship CCGS Louis S. St-Laurent on a Canadian Arctic undersea mapping expedition.